 Situational Awareness Present

-Situational awareness of the current situation is what most responders think about when SA comes to mind.
-It starts with the size up (capturing clues and cues) and comprehending meaning from them.
-There are two types of clues and cues responders make sense of – Positive and Negative clues and cues.
+Situational awareness about the current situation is what most responders think of when SA comes to mind.
+It starts with the size-up (capturing clues and cues) and comprehending (understanding) meaning from them.
+There are two types of clues and cues responders make sense of – positive and negative clues and cues.

 Positive clues and cues are those that are visible and/or audible.
 Negative clues and cues are those that are NOT visible and/or audible.
 Indeed, the absence of certain information can, unto itself, be a critical clue or cue.
 To form strong “Present” SA involves taking the positive clues and cues and plugging them into the “Past” SA in a fashion that makes the current situation make sense.
-If something does not make sense, that is a red flag and should warrant further investigation into why things are not aligning.
+If something does not make sense, that is a red flag and should warrant further investigation into why your understanding is not aligning.

 Situational Awareness Future

 Future situational awareness is what Dr. Endsley termed Level 3 Situational Awareness and it’s rooted in a responder’s ability to predict future events.
-As with the SA Past, SA Future is developed through mental modeling – the construction of movies in the head of the responder that script out future events.
+As with the SA Past, SA Future is developed through mental modeling – the construction of movies in the mind of the responder that script out future events.

 The reason that SA Past and SA Future depend on mental modeling is that neither can actually be observed.
 In the case of SA Past, the responder is modeling clues and cues that were present prior to arrival.
 In the case of SA Future, the responder is modeling clues and cues that have not yet occurred.
 Both require expertise and both require imagination.

 Dr. Gasaway’s Advice